top of page

 umichaffirmations

 UMichAffirmations is a student-run humorous Instagram account that shares relatable college-life content centered around University of Michigan–Ann Arbor.
-Inspired by the popular trend of manifestation and affirmations, the account aims to unite the U of M student community, one meme at a time, to an audience of over 15,000 followers.
+Inspired by the popular trend of manifestation and affirmations, the account aims to unite the UMich student community, one meme at a time, to an audience of over 14,500 followers.

 From 2022–2023, I served as the head admin of UMichAffirmations, an anonymous meme-style Instagram account with the goal of creating unity and laughter among the University of Michigan student body.
-As the “Snot Nose Emoji” admin, I created, scheduled, and iterated on content that ultimately helped grow the account to over 15k followers.
+As the “Snot Nose Emoji” admin, I created, scheduled, and iterated on content that ultimately helped grow the account to over 14.5k followers.
+The account’s satirical affirmation format was inspired by the rise of hope-core, manifestation, and affirmation-style content that gained traction during the COVID-19 pandemic, which the UMichAffirmations team adapted to resonate with the unique culture and humor of the UMich community.

 This project allowed me to explore the intersection of design, humor, and emotional resonance, using visual storytelling to build a strong sense of community among students.